nodefluent/node-sinek/README.md

 - if your data is spread entity wise above partitions you can use the "PartitionDrainer" to drain multiple partitions at the same time

+- the "Publisher" offers a simple API to create such (keyed) partitioned topics

 - it is probably a good idea to spawn a Consumer per Topic